NExTplusplus/TAT-HQA/README.md

 - `question`: a question string.
 - `answer`: a list of answer strings.
 The model is expected to predict all the answers.
 - `derivation`: for arithmetic questions, an equation of the answer calculation process.
-- `answer_type`: 4 types, span, multi-span, arithmetic or count.
+- `answer_type`: 5 types, span, multi-span, arithmetic, count or arithmetic.
 - `answer_from`: 3 types, table, text or table-text.
 - `rel_paragraph`: the order(s) of the relevant passage(s).
 - `req_comparison`: True or False, whether the arithmetic question requires comparison.